TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

-\textbf{F4} (\textit{V-IV}): \textit{Action Breaking}.
-As shown in Fig. \ref{fig:violation}(e), this type of vulnerability is found by analyzing extended actions.
-TAPInspector figures out all TAP rules using extended actions from 1108 apps and sub-models containing the rules whose action may break an extended action.
+\textbf{\textit{F4}}: \textit{Action Breaking} (\textbf{V4}).
+To detect this threat, TAPInspector figures out all TAP rules using extended actions from 1108 apps and sub-models containing the rules whose action may break an extended action.
 By combining them in a group for each extended action, TAPInspector performs model checking with 18 liveness properties (10 generated via \textbf{T5}) and finally identifies 45 action breaking violations after removing repeated actions.
-We find that while non-extended actions can break the extended action, extended action is also possible broken by itself.
+We find that while non-extended actions can break the extended action, extended action is also possibly broken by itself.
 An example violation occurs in two IFTTT applets $r_i$ (``Turn on fan for 15 minutes when $\text{CO}_2>$1000ppm'') and $r_j$ (``At noon turn your fan on for 15 minutes'').
-If $r_j$ is activated a few minutes (not more than 15 minutes) before $r_i$, the fan will be turned off by $r_j$ first before the extended action of $r_i$ ends, which leads to security risks.
+If $r_j$ is activated a few minutes (not more than 15 minutes) before $r_i$, the fan will be turned off by $r_j$ first before the extended action of $r_i$ ends, leading to security risks.

-\textit{V-V}: \textit{Condition Blocking}.
-It is also a common vulnerability \cite{wang2019charting, chi2020cross, mohannad2020scalable}.
-From our results, we find four new modes of vulnerability related to condition blocking (totally 89 violations):

-\begin{itemize} \item \textbf{F5} (\textit{V-V-A}).
-As shown in Fig. \ref{fig:violation}(f), in this vulnerability, $t_i$ and $t_j$ or $c_j$ work on the same channel attribute but have different preferences, and $a_j$ can lead the condition $c_i^a$ to be not satisfied (i.e., $a_j\Rightarrow\neg c_i^a$).
-There is a T2A latency $l_i$ in the rule $r_i$ which is greater than the internal during which the channel attribute rises or drops from the value used in $t_i$ to the one used in $t_j$ or $c_j$.
-After two rule $r_i$ and $r_j$ are both activated, $a_j$ is executed, but $a_i$ is not due to $a_j\Rightarrow\neg c_i^a$.

-\item \textbf{F6} (\textit{V-V-B}).
-It is similar to \textbf{F5}.
-As shown in Fig. \ref{fig:violation}(f), the mainly difference is that $r_j$ has no or a small T2A latency and the condition $c_j$ is equivalent to or satified after the predicate of $t_i$, e.g., $c_j$ is ``after 6 pm'' and $t_i$ is ``if it is 6 pm''. $t_j$ (e.g., ``user is present'') may be activated during the latency $l_i$ and can lead $c_i^a$ to be not satisfied.
-We call \textbf{F5} and \textbf{F6} as \textit{condition dynamic blocking}.

-\item \textbf{F7} (\textit{V-V-C}).
-Fig. \ref{fig:violation}(g) depicts a condition blocking vulnerability, which occurs with two scheduled rules $r_i$ and $r_j$. $r_j$ is scheduled to perform at an internal $\delta$ after $t_i$ of $r_i$ is activated, e.g., ``when motion detected ($t_i$) after a quiet period ($\delta$)''.
-However, due to latency misconfigurations or platform delays, $a_j$ is executed before $l_i$ times out and leads $c_i^a$ to be not satisfied.